Your website magic begins with WordPress. Then the theme does a little abracadabra and dresses it up.

 Then there are the freemium and premium plugins.
 CoSchedule, mentioned above, is a freemium plugin.
 You get a 14-day trial, then if you want to keep using it, you pay a monthly fee.

-The social sharing plugin I’ve recently added to the site, Social Warfare, [aff] is a premium plugin.
-You pay from the start.
+The social sharing plugin I’ve recently added to the site, Social Warfare, [aff] offers a free version, as well as a paid, premium version.

 Need to improve SEO?
 Yoast SEO is the Cadillac of free SEO plugins.